Im5tu/im5tu.github.io/content/article/2020-01-05-Diagnostics-In-Net-Core-3-Event-Counters.md

 }
 ```

-In essence, we have two operations that we are really interested in Start &amp; Stop.
+We have two operations that we are really interested in Start &amp; Stop.
 In the example above, each of the operations is split out into a `[NonEvent]` and a corresponding `[Event]`.
 The `[Event]` is what the EventSource system uses to write the events to the underlying stream so that it can be picked up by tools such as PerfView.
-The entry point is always the `[NonEvent]` so that we can check to see if anyone is listening to the EventSource before we do anything, plus it does not emit the Event unnecessarily.
+The entry point is always the `[NonEvent]` so that we can check to see if anyone is listening to the EventSource before we do anything, this helps ensure that it does not emit the Event unnecessarily.
 This is the same pattern that is used throughout the .Net Code base from what I can tell.

 For the `[Event]`'s, you will notice that the Start/Stop is EventId 1/2 respectively and the also end with Start/Stop.
 This allows some magic to happen such as automatically figuring out the duration inside of PerfView.
 For more information on some of the magic that occurs, I strongly recommend reading [Vance Morrison's Excellent Blog Post](https://blogs.msdn.microsoft.com/vancem/2015/09/14/exploring-eventsource-activity-correlation-and-causation-features/) instead of me duplicating the knowledge here.

-Once you have your EventSource configured, then you can record your metrics at will (eg: `OpenMessageEventSource.ProcessMessageStart()`) and the runtime will take care of the rest.
+Once you have your EventSource configured, and you know which metrics you wish to track, then all that's left is to start recording your metrics (eg: `OpenMessageEventSource.ProcessMessageStart()`) and the runtime will take care of the rest.

 ### Other EventSource Examples

+For some inspiration of how to configure your EventSource's, here are a few examples from Microsoft:

 - [HostingEventSource](https://github.com/aspnet/AspNetCore/blob/master/src/Hosting/Hosting/src/Internal/HostingEventSource.cs): Used to track the current number of requests including: failed/total/requests per second.
 - [KestrelEventSource](https://github.com/aspnet/AspNetCore/blob/master/src/Servers/Kestrel/Core/src/Internal/Infrastructure/KestrelEventSource.cs): Used to track details of connections to the Kestrel WebServer - including when connections and requests Start/Stop.